gabrielcedran/budget-mate/README.md

 All that needs to be done is to use the `createContext` function from the lib instead of the native one and the `useContextSelector` instead of `useContext`, providing the selector (which properties of this contexts needs to be observed).

+#### useCallback

+Functions defined within a component are recreated every time that component renders.
+It effectively creates a new function in memory.

+Due to referential equality, subcomponents that rely on that function will rerender due to properties change, even if effectively nothing changed within the new function.

+To avoid this, react provides the useCallback function.
+It takes as the first argument the function itself and the second an array of properties that should cause the function to be recreated (similarly to useEffect).